-4.1 If the student's behaviour appears with a Level 1 (mild) risk, the Manager, Student Affairs will determine whether consultation with the Student-at-Risk Case Team is required and/or whether action will be taken to deal with reported behaviour.
-When consultation is not required, the Manager, Student Affairs will update the Student-at-Risk Case Team at its next regular meeting.
-All other matters will be brought to the Student-at-Risk Case Team as soon as practicable or necessary.
-The Student-at-Risk Case Team will assign a risk level to each case at each meeting.
+4.1 If the student's behaviour appears with a Level 1 (mild) risk, Student Affairs will determine whether consultation with the Campus Assessment, Response, and Education Team is required and/or whether action will be taken to deal with reported behaviour.
+When consultation is not required, Student Affairs will update the Campus Assessment, Response, and Education Team at its next regular meeting.
+All other matters will be brought to the Campus Assessment, Response, and Education Team as soon as practicable or necessary.
+The Campus Assessment, Response, and Education Teamwill assign a risk level to each case at each meeting.
 Risk levels range from 1 (mild) to 5 (extreme):